accastonguay/previous_website/CV/index.md

 the LEGATO Project and was funded by the Advisory Service on Agricultural Research for Development (BEAF) of GIZ.

+# Publications

+<p></p>

+2016
+:    Castonguay, A.C., Burkhard, B., Muller, F., Horgan, F., Settele, J. 2016.
+Resilience and adaptability of rice terrace social-ecological systems: a case study of a local communitys perception in Banaue, Philippines.
+Ecology and Society, Accepted.

+2014
+:    Castonguay, A.C.
+2014.
+Assessment of resilience and adaptability of social-ecological systems: a case study of the Banaue rice terraces.
+AV Akademik-erverlag (ISBN: 978-3639720297).

+# Awards and scholarships

+<p></p>

+2015
+:    Monash Residential Services Postgraduate Merit Scholarship, Monash University

+<p></p>

+2015 -- 2018
+:    Faculty of Engineering International Postgraduate Research Scholarship (FEIPRS), Monash University

+<p></p>

+2013
+:    Master's thesis grant, Advisory Service on Agricultural Research for Development (BEAF) of the German Society for International Cooperation (GIZ)

+<p></p>

 # Selected courses and training